 Rebuild trust and create a sense of safety

 Trauma causes significant changes to how the brain perceives the world, and it can instill constant fear or anxiety in someone with PTSD.
-Anything that you can do to help them gain trust in their surroundings again can help them with their long-term recovery.
+Anything you can do to help them regain trust in their surroundings can help them recover.

 Anticipate and manage triggers